yemiej/Java-Academy-DTCC/projects/src/main/java/assignment_1/README.md

 - Please use Git to **clone** your **forked repository** onto your machine that you plan to work with
 - With IntelliJ, please import this project as a **maven** project

-We have a sample Java class: `assignment_1/src/main/java/HelloWorld.java`
+We have a sample Java class: `HelloWorld.java`

 ```java
 public class HelloWorld {